graph-genome/graph-genome.github.io/getinvolved.md

 ### Call to Action
+1. Join [Slack #pangenome_browser](https://join.slack.com/t/virtualbiohac-xt62674/shared_invite/zt-cuur40oj-wdrVz50NocwVrH7vgKTdPg) and say hi.
 1. Email josiah@newline.us to express interest and ask questions.
-2. Pick a Pantograph Project that fits your skills
+2. You'll be assigned a Pantograph Issue that fits your skills
-3. Select an issue in the issues database to work on.
-4. Talk to Josiah on [Zoom](https://zoom.us/j/9703818860)
+3. Ask in Slack #pangenome_browser if you need clarification.
 5. Submit a Pull Request once you've written the code.

 ### Expectations for Hackathon